Ashle3/PythonDataStructures/2-linked_lists.md

 new_node.next = current_node.next
 ```

-4. Set the value of the current_node's "next" pointer equal to the new_node.
+4. Set the "prev" pointer of the value of the current_node's "next" pointer equal to the new_node.

 Now that the new_node is in its new place, we need to change the surrounding nodes to reflect that.
 As we established in the previous step, the current_node's (52) "next" pointer is equal to 8.
 Since this node, 8, is now after the new_node we just inserted, we need to change its "prev" pointer to equal to the new node.